patrick-gu/htv8/README.md

-# htv8
+# Grocery Run
-Hack the Valley 8
+Hack the Valley 8 Project
+Created with Vite, React